benjamincrozat/content/articles/bun-php.md

 ---
 Author: Benjamin Crozat
-Title: Use Bun as your package manager in any Laravel project
+Title: Use Bun as your package manager in any PHP project
-Description: Enjoy a faster workflow to build your front-end dependencies in your Laravel projects, thanks to the package management abilities of Bun.
+Description: Enjoy a faster workflow to build your front-end dependencies in your PHP projects, thanks to the package management abilities of Bun.
 Published at: 2023-09-10
 Modified at:
-Categories: javascript, laravel
+Categories: php, javascript
 ---

 [Bun](https://bun.sh) is a fast JavaScript all-in-one toolkit which can be used as a package manager.
 I wrote about it in more details: [What's the fuss around Bun's package manager abilities?](https://benjamincrozat.com/bun-package-manager)

-But first, let's see why you should care about Bun as a Laravel developer.
+But first, let's see why you should care about Bun as a PHP developer.

 ## Why would you switch away from NPM, pnpm, or Yarn?

-Most Laravel developers don't use Node.js for anything other than compiling front-end assets.
+Most PHP developers don't use Node.js for anything other than compiling front-end assets.
 So, why would you take some time to switch to Bun instead of sticking with a regular Node.js runtime?

 Well, if you actually test Bun, you will notice how incredibly faster than Node.js it is. **Up to 30x!**